ahryciuk/SPT-3G-Wide-Survey-Preliminary-Galaxy-Cluster-Detection/README.md

 </p>

-I detected detection involves careful construction of an optimal filter similar to [my work with point sources](https://github.com/ahryciuk/The-SPT-3G-Wide-Survey-Preliminary-Point-Source-Catalog/tree/main).
+Detection involves careful construction of an optimal filter similar to [my work with point sources](https://github.com/ahryciuk/The-SPT-3G-Wide-Survey-Preliminary-Point-Source-Catalog/tree/main).
 There are two main differences.
 First, the spatial profile of galaxy clusters may extend beyond point-like.
 SPT uses a $\beta$-profile with core sizes ranging from 0.25-arcmin to 3-arcmin in steps of 0.25-arcmin (cite).
 Second, rather than rely on single-frequency-band detections, the tSZ signal-to-noise is maximized by combining all three frequency bands.
 The null frequency at ~217 GHz offers great foreground rejection of dusty signals that look like tSZ from galaxy clusters.

 ## Summary of Catalog Results: